 Keeping track of things should be a habit because traders do not look upon it as something essential and not many traders actually perform this.

-We would suggest that traders record everything in their journal at the end of their trading sessions and then reflect upon it before the end of the day.
+I would suggest that traders record everything in their journal at the end of their trading sessions and then reflect upon it before the end of the day.

 3. Stay focused